craigtaub/craigtaub.dev/src/markdown-pages/under-the-hood-of-graphql.md

 If it exists (i.e. "Scenario 1") we call the resolver with the argument name and value, and then place the data returned from the resolver onto that field name (e.g. `user`) on the response (line 28).

 Line 32 we then check if the return types field exists on the Schemas `rootTypes` object.
 If so we execute it with the parents resolver data and then write that to the field on the response (line 36).
 For "Scenario 1" the `returnType` is a `String`, as a scalar this does not have `_fields` so this would not trigger.
-For "Scenario 2" the `returnType` is a `Person` which has `_fields`, one of which is `name` but right now the `field` is `test` so would not trigger under recursed below.
+For "Scenario 2" the `returnType` is a `Person` which has `_fields`, one of which is `name` but right now the `field` is `test` so would not trigger until recursed below.

 Line 40 and 41 we check if this selection has got selection-sets itself and if so execute those.
 We hand the selection-set, the current response data for this field, and the current field name.
-So we are recursively calling `executeFields` with the deeper selection sets and build up a single response to return.
+So we are recursively calling `executeFields` with the deeper selection sets and building up a single response to return.
 "Scenario 2" will call the root query resolver first, then call `executeFields` again with the inner `name` field, where the fields resolver will be found and called with the existing resolver data.

 Lastly we return the built response data on line 48, see `userResp`.

-Its worth noting we have omitted any scalar checks, with the real `graphql-js.execute` the field type is checked as part of the validation to make sure if it isn't a scalar it has sub selections.
+Its worth noting we have omitted any scalar checks, with the real `graphql-js.execute` the field type is checked as part of the validation to make sure that non-scalars should have sub selections.
 However line 32 (`rootTypes?.[returnType]?._fields?.[field]?.resolve`) is a kind of scalar check (scalars don't have `_fields`).

 #### Checking results